erikwijnbladh/vibify/README.md

 - Fully responsive mobile-first design
 - Smooth hover animations and micro-interactions

-### 🎧 **Seamless Spotify Integration**
+### 🎧 **Smart Spotify Integration**
-- Direct playlist creation in Spotify
+- Direct playlist creation in your Spotify library
-- Public playlists created by @VibifyMusic account
+- Private, collaborative playlists you own and control
-- No need for users to connect their Spotify accounts
+- Add, remove, and rearrange tracks as you like
-- Instant playlist sharing and following
+- AI provides the perfect starting point, you make it yours

 ### 🔐 **User Authentication**
 - Secure email/password authentication via Supabase